March 12, 2026 (3mo ago)

 When something feels slow, you need to know where the time went.
 A full check decomposes response time into DNS lookup, TCP connection, TLS handshake, time-to-first-byte (TTFB), and content transfer.
 This breakdown turns "it's slow" into "DNS is taking 400ms because your resolver is overloaded."

-Here's what happens with noisy monitoring.
 Your team gets paged at 3 AM for a DNS timeout that resolved itself in 2 seconds.
 It happens again Tuesday.
 And Friday.
 By the following week, when a real outage hits, the on-call engineer checks their phone, mutters "probably another false alarm," and goes back to sleep.
-This is the cry-wolf effect, and it's measurable.
+Teams that do not implement confirmation windows see their alert acknowledgment time double within 3 months.
+The monitors keep working, but the humans stop trusting them.

 Most false alerts come from three sources: